jdmitchell0216/Live-Emotion-Classifier/README.md

 To get the emotion classifier running, follow the steps below.

 Download or clone the repository.
-If you choose to clone, cd into your desired directory and run the line below.
+If you choose to clone, cd into your desired directory and run the line below in terminal.

 ```
 git clone https://github.com/jdmitchell0216/Live-Emotion-Classifier.git
 ```

-While in the directory containing all of the files you just downloaded, enter the line below to start the live emotion classifier.
+While in the directory containing all of the files you just downloaded, enter the line below in terminal to start the live emotion classifier.

 ```
 python3 video_capture_emotion_final.py